 This list is not exhaustive and could include many many more factors.

-If you would like to discuss the cost of representation in your case - give me a call.
-Lets take a moment to discuss the situation.
+If you would like to discuss the cost of representation in your case - give us a call.
+Let us take a moment to discuss the situation.

 This is a common question asked by potential clients.
 People do not typically put money into savings just in case they are charged with a crime.

-Most of the time I do not accept payment plans.
-I do not want to be a bill collector and I have been burned too many times in the past by clients who fail to make payments.
-However, in special situations I might be willing to make an exception.
-If you are worried about being able to afford the costs of representation, let me know how much you can afford to pay up-front and how long you would need to make additional payments.
-I tend to make reasonable accommodations if it is warranted.
+Most of the time we do not accept payment plans.
+We do not want to be a bill collector and we have been burned too many times in the past by clients who fail to make payments.
+However, in special situations we might be willing to make an exception.
+If you are worried about being able to afford the costs of representation, let us know how much you can afford to pay up-front and how long you would need to make additional payments.
+We tend to make reasonable accommodations if it is warranted.

-Even if I am willing to accept a payment plan, the terms of such a plan would still include payment in full within a short period of time (typically a month).
-Unfortunately, I do not accept 6-month or 1-year payment plans.
-If this is what you are looking for, I would consider representation from the public defenders office.
+Even if we are willing to accept a payment plan, the terms of such a plan would still include payment in full within a short period of time (typically a month).
+Unfortunately, we do not accept 6-month or 1-year payment plans.
+If this is what you are looking for, we would consider representation from the public defenders office.